hopsoft/micro_mock/README.md

 list = MockList.new

-# stub an instance method that does something interesting
+# add an instance method that does something interesting
-list.stub :prefixed do |prefix|
+list.meth :prefixed do |prefix|
   map { |value| "#{prefix}:#{value}"}
 end